emcrisostomo/latency-simulation/blog-post.md

 ---

-## Retries: Variance Multipliers in Disguise, and where they happen matters
+## Retries: Variance Multipliers in Disguise, and Where They Happen Matters

 Retries feel safe.
 Mathematically, they are **gasoline**.
 When engineers talk about "retries", they often lump together **two very different mechanisms** that affect queueing in different ways.